Board of Directors

 Genevieve brings digital, technology and commercial expertise to Next 15 from a career in the media, publishing and technology sectors.
 Most recently, she was Chief Product and Marketing Officer of Pearson plc and previously a Director of Digital Strategy and Chief Information Officer.

-Genevieve is also a non-executive director at Santander UK, Moneysupermarket.com Group PLC and the independently-owned Arup, and the Rugby Football Union.
+Genevieve is also a non-executive director at Santander UK, Moneysupermarket.com Group PLC, the independently-owned Arup, and the Rugby Football Union.
 She is an advisory board member for Lego Education, invests in a number of education technology start ups and works with female executives as a coach and mentor.